Citizenship

 At the Form I level, students gain a familiarity with the plot and characters of a Shakespeare play, reading and narrating an adapted version.

-Form II-IV
+Form II-VI

-In Form II-IV, students read the original version of our play.
+In Form II-VI, students read the original version of our play.
 They read it aloud in parts, pausing regularly to narrate and discuss.
 Discussions explore the “lines of insight and beauty” and “great issues of life” that students have seen.

 Works To Be Read

-Year 2 “Midsummer's Night Dream” | "Henry V"
+Year 2 "The Tempest" and “Midsummer's Night Dream”

-Year 3 "The Tempest" | "Julius Caesar"
+Year 3 "Julius Caesar" and “As You Like It"

-Year 4 “Much Ado About Nothing” | “Twelfth Night”
+Year 4 "Romeo and Juliet" and "Much Ado About Nothing"

-Year 5 “Hamlet” (1 year)
+Year 5 "Hamlet"

 *Begin the cycle over